agiliopadua/md/README.md

 * `ljatoms` -- simple MD code for Lennard-Jones atoms
 * `ljmols` -- simple MD code for 2-site Lennard-Jones molecules
 * `water` -- simulation of water using LAMMPS
+* `solvation` -- simulation of solvation of NaCl and ethelene glycol in water using LAMMPS